-While sending off a birth certificate is the preferred method of proving your U.S. citizenship during the application process -- after all, that's the one thing everyone who is a U.S. citizen should have -- there are also alternatives to help you prove your nationality, so there's no need to panic if you don't have your birth certificate.
+While sending off a birth certificate is the preferred method of proving your U.S. citizenship during the passport application process -- after all, that's the one thing everyone who is a U.S. citizen should have -- there are also alternatives to help you prove your nationality, so there's no need to panic if you don't have your birth certificate.

-Using A Letter of No Record
+Using a Letter of No Record

 A Letter of No Record is issued by the State and includes your name, date of birth, which years were searched for a birth record and the fact that there is no birth certificate on file for you.
 It's basically proof that there's no record of your birth in the United States, and you'll need to send this off with your passport application.

 In order to get a Letter of No Record, you'll need to speak to the government of the state in which you were born, and get in touch with their Department of Vital Statistics -- this is the only department who will be able to issue this letter.
 They'll be able to search their database to see if your birth is on record.
 If not, they'll provide you with a Letter of No Record.
 You can expect this process to take about a week in total.

 Once you've received your Letter of No Record, it's time to start gathering additional documentation as evidence of your citizenship.
 These documents are referred to as Early Public Records.
 Here's the full list of what you can use:

 - Hospital birth certificate with the baby's footprints on and your parents' names on it